HadrienG2/prefix_num_ops/README.md

 ### Documentation

-Only a one-line summary of each method's documentations is provided, please refer to the corresponding trait method's documentation in `num_traits` for the full details of each function's API contract.
+Only a one-line summary of each method's documentation is provided.
+Please refer to the corresponding trait method's documentation in `num_traits` for the full details of each function's API contract.